-- Log files should be activated for each system / application
+- Log files should be activated for each system/application

 used for the processing of personal data.
-They should
+They should include

 - Log files should be timestamped and adequately protected

-synchronized to a single reference time source.
+synchronised to a single reference time source.

 - Actions of the system administrators and system operators,

-including addition / deletion / change of user rights should
+including addition/deletion/change of user rights should be

 - There should be no possibility of deletion or modification